ylvazm/YZM-Thesis/README.md

 ---

-## Data
+## How to Run the Analysis

 The analyses are based on **TIMSS 2023** data.
 The scripts numbered 01 to 03 contain all code related to data wrangling, starting with the raw TIMSS 2023 data files including all achievement items and participants in grades 4 and 8, and ending with the fully ready-to-analyse data files for grade 8 science.

-> The next section will walk you through the steps I took in data wrangling.
+- The next section will walk you through the steps I took in data wrangling and analysis.
+- Because the raw TIMSS 2023 achievement data files are too large to upload them to GitHub, the first three steps are for viewing only.
+If you wish to reporduce these steps, kindly download the raw achievement files for grades 4 and 8 via the IEA IDB Analyzer (Ver 5.0.50, IEA, 2025).
-> If you wish to skip the data wrangling, go straight to "How to Run the Analysis" below.
-The fully cleaned ready-to-analyse data file is in the "Data" folder, too.
+- To enable skipping the data wrangling, I uploaded the cleaned and ready-to-analyse grade 8 science subsets in the "Data" folder.
+- To start analysing, skip from Step 0 straight to Step 4.

+The scripts are designed to be executed **in the following order**:

 ---

-## How to Run the Analysis

-The scripts are designed to be executed **in the following order**:

-> Skip to step 4 if you wish to skip the data wrangling and start with the analysis right away.
+### Step 0 — Run `00_Objects.R` ...

+- **Purpose:** The purpose of this script is to determine the choice of subset of the TIMSS 2023 data to be used in the present study.
+- This script co

 ---